TonyTwoStep/septa-live-map/README.md

 # septa-live-map
-Docker container for a Flask webserver that shows the live locations and trip details of all SEPTA buses and trollys updated every few seconds from SEPTA's official API.
+* Shows the live locations and trip details of all SEPTA buses and trollys
+* Docker container for a Flask webserver
+* Updated every few seconds from SEPTA's official API

 [Check out the live site!](https://septa-live-map.boj4ck.com/)